davidegat/AIRCBot/README.md

    After connecting, click "Join Channel" to enter the specified IRC channel if Auto-Join is disabled.

 4. **Send Messages:**
-   - Use the message input field to send messages to default channel.
+   - Use the message input field to send messages to the default channel.
-   - Use command input field to send IRC commands (e.g., `/who`, `/mode`).
+   - Use the command input field to send IRC commands (e.g., `/who`, `/mode`).

 5. **Private Messaging:**
    - Users can send direct messages to the bot.
    - The bot will request authentication if the user is not pre-authorized.
-   - Once authenticated, user can interact with bot's AI brain and get responses.
+   - Once authenticated, users can interact with the bot's AI brain and get responses.
-   - User will be de-authenticated upon: nick change, channel part, disconnection.
+   - Users will be de-authenticated upon: nick change, channel part, disconnection.

 6. **News Integration:**
-   - The bot fetches latest 3 news headlines and includes them in responses when/if relevant, or if asked to.
+   - The bot fetches the latest 3 news headlines and includes them in responses when/if relevant or if asked to.
-   - You can customize the RSS feed by changing the variable on top of code (see code comments).
+   - You can customize the RSS feed by changing the variable on top of the code (see code comments).

 7. **AI-Assisted Summaries:**
    - If logging is enabled, the bot will summarize user interactions every three messages.
    - Summaries are concise and saved to the `user_logs` directory under the user's nickname.

 8. **Notes on LMStudio**
-   - Tested with: Temp 0.55-0.65 / Response Lenght 100-150 / Context 2000tk
+   - Tested with: Temp 0.55-0.65 / Response Length 100-150 / Context 2000 tokens
-   - Similar results with different models, pick your favourite.
+   - Similar results with different models, pick your favorite.
    - Download https://lmstudio.ai/

 ---

-## Other Security Notes or issues
+## Other Security Notes or Issues

 - Multiple messages sent to the bot are queued.
-This must be handled in the future, to avoid overloads 'cause there's so many people on IRC servers nowadays (of course i'm ironic).
+This must be handled in the future to avoid overloads 'cause there's so many people on IRC servers nowadays (of course, I'm ironic).
-- Do not leave your bot unattended, or in background, to avoid abuse by users or breaking server ToS.
+- Do not leave your bot unattended or in the background to avoid abuse by users or breaking server ToS.
 - Removing password protection from code seems not a good idea, but you decide.
-- Conversation history is different from each user, anyways, do not discolse personal informations if using external APIs like OpenAI.
+- Conversation history is different for each user; anyways, do not disclose personal information if using external APIs like OpenAI.
-- Bot is not multiuser in a true sense.
-Only one password is allowed to be set, choose a **new one** before sharing it to other users.
-Do not reuse your own passwords, bitch, please!.
+- The bot is not multiuser in a true sense.
+Only one password is allowed to be set.
+Choose a **new one** before sharing it with other users.
+Do not reuse your own passwords, please.

 ---

 ## Other Limitations

 Some features are not supported to avoid complexity, or for security reasons:
-- Supports only one channel at a time, to avoid excessive exposure.
+- Supports only one channel at a time to avoid excessive exposure.
-- Supports ACTIONS but not full CTCP protocol (Client-To-Client Protocol)
+- Supports ACTIONS but not the full CTCP protocol (Client-To-Client Protocol).
 - Does not handle DCC (Direct Client-to-Client) connections at all.
-- Requires local hosting of the LMStudio model to increase privacy, but can be modified to use an external API (see examples in code comments).
+- Requires local hosting of the LMStudio model to increase privacy but can be modified to use an external API (see examples in code comments).

 ---